-Need more information on activities that can trigger sales tax nexus?
+Business activities that trigger sales tax nexus

 Sales tax nexus can be established if an out-of-state retailer is affiliated with an entity that has nexus in another state.
 An affiliate connection includes using a similar trademark or conducting business on behalf of an out-of-state seller.